 Create Job Types & Job Categories

-Step 2 sees you adding in content for your shiny new installation of Job Engine.
-Here we can add in different Job Types for example, Permanent, Contract, Temporary etc. We also have an option to include Job Categories.
-For the purpose of this review I will keep it all WordPress related, why?
+Step 2 sees you adding content to your shiny new installation of Job Engine.
+Here we can add in different Job Types, for example, Permanent, Contract, Temporary etc. We also have an option to include Job Categories.
+For the purpose of this review, I will keep it all WordPress related, why?
 It’s my review and I do what I want so there.
 Once you have added in your Job Types and Job Categories it’s on to step 3.
 Payment options.